 The Mahabodhi Temple was built by the Mauryan emperor Asoka in around 260 BCE who was a great patron of Buddhism.
 The temple was built to commemorate the inception of Buddhism in and around Mahabodhi tree.
 The Gandhara style of classic Indian brick architecture is found in the temple.
 The temple has towering pagoda like tombs as sanctum in a vas campus.
 The temple has been rebuilt many times during different Buddhism patron dynasties like Shunga, Gupta and Pala.
 The present temple is from Gupta period of 2nd century CE.
 The present Mahabodhi Tree is a descendent of the ancient one.

-Mahabodhi Temple is a well connected pilgrimage and tourism spot for travellers from every corner of the country and abroad and has grown into a historical region over the long years of more than 2 millennium.
+Mahabodhi Temple is a well connected pilgrimage and tourism spot for travelers from every corner of the country and abroad and has grown into a historical region over the long years of more than 2 millennium.
+Bodh Gaya is located about 96 KM from the Bihar state capital Patna and is one of the major tourism spots in India.